-Unlike many Civil War battlefields, Gettysburg is so intact that visitors can still get a sense of the landscape as it was in 1863 when the turning point in the American Civil War took place there.
-Visitors taking a self-guided auto tour around the battlefield can experience the rolling fields and scenic mountains of southern Pennsylvania while trying to imagine the agrarian landscape torn apart by the war.
-Fall is an ideal time to explore the area, to feel the crisp air, see the falling leaves, and imagine Lincoln making his famous address 151 Novembers ago.
+Unlike many Civil War battlefields, Gettysburg is so well-preserved that visitors can still get a sense of the landscape as it was in 1863 when the turning point in the American Civil War took place there.
+Visitors taking a self-guided auto tour around the battlefield can experience the rolling fields and scenic mountains of southern Pennsylvania while trying to imagine the agrarian landscape torn apart by war.
+Fall is an ideal time to explore the area, feel the crisp air, see the falling leaves and imagine Lincoln making his famous address 155 Novembers ago.

 5. Ebey’s Landing National Historical Reserve, Washington

-Ebey’s Landing National Historical Reserve on Whidbey Island offers a network of rural roads that connect farms, cemeteries, historic structures, scenic overlooks, trailheads, beaches, and a restored lighthouse.
-The island features dramatic bluffs overlooking the Puget Sound, as well as woods, grassland prairies, military forts, and historic Coupeville, one of the oldest towns in Washington State.
-On a clear day, one can see—from the windshield—Mount Baker (shown here) and other mountains in the Cascade Range, as well as the Olympic Mountains to the west across the ocean.
+Ebey’s Landing National Historical Reserve on Whidbey Island offers a network of rural roads that connect farms, cemeteries, historic structures, scenic overlooks, trailheads, beaches and a restored lighthouse.
+The island features dramatic bluffs overlooking the Puget Sound, as well as woods, grassland prairies, military forts and historic Coupeville, one of the oldest towns in Washington State.
+On a clear day, one can see — from the windshield — Mount Baker and other mountains in the Cascade Range, as well as the Olympic Mountains to the west across the ocean.
 Lucky visitors might even catch sight of whales or a passing submarine!

 6. Cades Cove, Great Smoky Mountains National Park, Tennessee

-Cades Cove is one of the most popular areas within the nation’s most-visited national park, so it may not be the best place to go looking for solitude.
+Cades Cove is one of the most popular areas within the nation’s most-visited national park, so it is not always the best place to go looking for solitude.
 However, this 11-mile loop is a lovely spot to view fall colors and see some of the park’s abundant wildlife, from bears to foxes to wild turkeys.
 Visitors can spend the better part of a day exploring the area’s historic structures and quietly strolling along trails and abandoned roads.
-It’s also an ideal choice for those who prefer to travel on the seat of a bicycle.
+It’s also an ideal choice for those who prefer to enjoy the postcard-perfect scenery by bicycle.

 7. Cathedral Valley Loop, Capitol Reef National Park, Utah

-Visitors looking to explore this remote, 59-mile backcountry route will need a high-clearance vehicle and emergency supplies, including plenty of fuel and water.
+Visitors looking to explore this remote, 59-mile backcountry route will need a high-clearance vehicle and plenty of fuel and water.
 So few people take this drive, you might not see another car the entire trip, which is part of the appeal.
 What you will see: incredible layered sandstone monoliths, multicolored mesas and buttes, a sinkhole made of gypsum, and sweeping, colorful desert views in all directions.
-Even the names of the landmarks along the loop—Brushy Basin, Bentonite Hills, Temple of the Sun—exude beauty and adventure.
+Even the names of the landmarks along the loop — Brushy Basin, Bentonite Hills, Temple of the Sun — exude beauty and adventure.
 Check with a ranger before you go, as weather conditions vary, and these rough, unpaved roads are sometimes impassable.

 8. Summit Road to Cadillac Mountain, Acadia National Park, Maine

 The 1,530-foot Cadillac Mountain is the highest point along the Atlantic Coast and one of the first places in the country where you can see the sunrise.
 The short but scenic Summit Road twists for 3.5 miles up the mountain with observation points along the way; the panoramic views at the top are one of the main attractions at the park.
-Extend the drive and enjoy more of the rocky, rugged coast with a trip around the Park Road Loop, a 27-mile circuit with stops at Jordan Pond, Sand Beach, Thunder Hole, and Otter Cliff.
-But go soon, or plan for the spring: The road is closed December through April.
+Extend the drive and enjoy more of the rocky, rugged coast with a trip around the Park Road Loop, a 27-mile circuit with stops at Jordan Pond, Sand Beach, Thunder Hole and Otter Cliff.
+Note that the road is closed from December through April.